BUA104 Introduction to Business Management (4)

 BUA106 Fundamentals of Business and Academic Writing (3)

-In this course, students will develop academic and business writing skills.
+Course Requirement: Enrollment in TAP.
+Students will develop academic and business writing skills.
 The course will emphasize effective writing and communication skills needed in academic and professional settings.
-Students will learn to create clear, concise, professional documents for internal and external stakeholders.
+Students will learn to create concise, professional documents for internal and external stakeholders.
 Legal and ethical standards for business and academic writing, including plagiarism, writing with integrity, and using bias-free language will be covered.
 Cross-listed as ENG 106.

 BUA107 Mathematics for Business Decision Making (4)

+Course Requirement: Enrollment in TAP.
 This course explores fundamental mathematical techniques necessary for business decision making.
-Examples will be emphasized and will point to decision making techniques in economics, finance, marketing and other business disciplines.
+Examples will be emphasized, and will point to decision making techniques in economics, finance, marketing and other business disciplines.
+This course will satisfy the Algebra pre-requisite for TAP students in the BBA program only.
+It will not fulfill the Algebra pre-requisite for any other students.

 BUA108 Financial Analysis for Managers (3)

-Course Requirement: TAP students in the AES program only.
+Course Requirement: Enrollment in TAP.
 An introduction to finance and accounting.
 The foundations will be set for understanding financial statements, the accounting process, the time value of money, and basic financial decision-making.
-Some basic business problem solving will be incorporated into the course material.
+Some basis business problem solving will be incorporated into the course material.

 BUA200 Independent Study (1-3)